 Through partnerships with community organizations, the vans will pop up at a wide range of spaces from libraries to feeding centers, with special attention to areas that have limited options for safe recreation.
 Vans are filled with parachutes, kick balls and more so counselors can facilitate 60 minutes full of fun activities.
 Children also receive a 30-minute healthy snack instruction so they can be equipped to make healthier decisions all year long and walk away with a tasty, fueling treat.
+This past summer, Y on the Fly served more than 1,500 kids across Greater Pittsburgh.

 Beginning in 2019 is the addition of Hope For All programming to the Y on the Fly stops.
 While children are taking part in healthy living programming, parents and guardians can learn about the services provided by Hope For All, such as free income tax preparation, assistance with benefits applications and access to the Homewood-Brushton YMCA food pantry.